 Both services are geared towards the needs of experienced designers, agencies and teams, which are involved into creating custom made client websites.
 At the same time, they allow building websites from scratch in a code-free manner, which is an essential factor for not-tech savvy users.

 Unlike the majority of website builders, the systems are not easy to master and may be not quite understandable to newbies.
 However, they will be a real found for those users, who manage to explore them to further use the tools to create personal or business websites.
-It’s high time to compare these two renowned systems to understand, which of them meets the needs of users most of all.
+It’s high time to compare Webflow vs Adobe Muse to understand, which of them meets the needs of users most of all.

 1. Ease Of Use

 - Adobe Muse.
-Being developed for professional designers, who wish to launch websites without fighting with complicated codes, Adobe Muse may seem a bit complicated for inexperienced users.
+Being developed for professional designers, who wish to launch websites without fighting with complicated codes, Adobe Muse may seem a bit complicated for inexperienced users used to work wits a simpler tools as Squarespace for instance.
 It implies graphic design background and comes with a complex toolbar, which, however, is packed with features and options needed to build a functional website.